April 22, 2026

 Scenic Views & Vineyards

-The afternoon then shifts pace, trading the trails for the rolling vineyards of the Yadkin Valley—the Carolina’s most famous wine region.
-We’ll settle in at JOLO Winery for a tasting and sunset dinner overlooking the vineyards.
-It is a setting that feels surprisingly reminiscent of the European countryside yet remains distinctly Southern in charm.
+The afternoon then shifts pace.
+We trade the trails for the rolling vineyards of the Yadkin Valley — the Carolinas' most celebrated wine region — settling in at JOLO Winery for a tasting and sunset dinner overlooking the vines.
+The setting feels surprisingly reminiscent of the European countryside, yet distinctly Southern in charm.

 Tentative Itinerary